nii-yamagishilab/AntiDeepfake/README.md

 * If you do post-training or fine-tuning upon an AntiDeepfake checkpoint, please download the AntiDeepfake checkpoint.
 The weights of the front end and the rest of the model will be overwritten using the AntiDeepfake checkpoint.

 * If you want to do your own post-training using Fairseq pre-trained SSL front ends, please download Fairseq checkpoints.
-The weights of the front will be re-initialized using the Fairseq checkpoint.
+The weights of the front end will be re-initialized using the Fairseq checkpoint.

 | Model           | Download Link                 |